Fathers of Girls May Live Longer, Study Finds

 Being a girl dad is a rollercoaster ride for fathers.
 They may find themselves playing princess, doing makeovers and nails, and playing games that will cater to their daughters’ happiness.
 In an excerpt from Dwayne Johnson’s Instagram, he stated, “Every man wants a son, but every man needs a daughter.”
 As interesting as being a parent is, there are intriguing findings that girl dads may live longer, which this article will tackle.

-Based on these two studies, it can be interpreted that there is a difference between fathers who have daughters as implied that they live longer; however, there is not much impact from fathers with sons.
+Based on this study, it can be interpreted that there is a difference between fathers who have daughters, as implied that they live longer; however, there is not much impact from fathers with sons.
 As to how and why, further research is recommended by experts, but influences of daughters in fatherhood play a big factor.

 Some studies enumerate the psychological benefits of having daughters for fathers, as raising one can influence their attitudes and behavior.
 Fathers with daughters experience a range of psychological benefits that enhance their emotional and mental well-being.
 Research shows these dads often become more emotionally expressive, empathetic, and open in communication, which improves their emotional intelligence and mental health.